 Here’s a short and exaggerated example of totalitarian dictatorship at work, from the movie Horrible Bosses:

 How Collective Development Can Keep You Out of Trouble

-The collective development method is based on 3 differing beliefs:
+The collective development method is based on three differing beliefs:

-Here is Chris Argyris describing his notion in four minutes.
+Here is Chris Argyris describing another one of his theory in six minutes.